Film & Visual Culture

 Some graduates also go on to postgraduate study to further their knowledge.

 During your degree, you may have the opportunity to work in the creative industries through links the department has with a variety of local businesses.
-For example, students have recently completed filming for the Warrington Peace Centre using department equipment in an event co-organised by the Head of Media at Hope and a BBC journalist who also teaches Journalism to Media students at Hope.
 These activities build your CV and portfolio before you graduate.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.